The Greens (Austria): Federal level

 After the 2006 elections the Greens gained four seats and ended up with 21 seats and became the third largest party in Parliament, however did not have enough mandates to form a coalition government with either the Austrian People's Party (ÖVP) or Social Democratic Party (SPÖ) and became the largest opposition party, while the SPÖ and ÖVP formed a grand coalition government.

 The party suffered from internal struggles in 2017, losing its Youth wing (which split away and formed an ephemeral joint list with the Communist Party of Austria) and later experiencing a split of Peter Pilz's faction, forming the Peter Pilz List.

 The 2017 legislative election saw a collapse for the party, scoring only 3.8% and losing its representation in the Nationalrat for the first time since 1986.
 Following the results, party spokesman Ingrid Felipe resigned from her post and was replaced by Werner Kogler.

 The party saw a revival in the 2019 European election, in which they scored 14.1% and elected 2 MEPs.
 The election saw the collapse of JETZ.

 The party eventually later this year, experienced a strong recovery and performed better well leading up to the 2019 snap legislative election, the Greens returned to the National Council (Nationalrat) with their best ever result in a legislative election, scoring 13.9% and electing 26 MPs, an upswing of 10.2% from 2017.

+In the 2024 Austrian legislative election, the party lost 10 seats and fell to 8.2%.
+The party was not included in the initial coalition negotiations between the ÖVP, SPÖ and NEOS.

 Chairpersons since 1986

 The chart below shows a timeline of the Green chairpersons and the Chancellors of Austria.
-The left green bar shows all the chairpersons (Bundessprecher, abbreviated as "CP") of the Green party, and the right bar shows the corresponding make-up of the Austrian government at that time.
+The left green bar shows all the chairpersons (Bundessprecher, abbreviated as "Chair.") of the Green party, and the right bar shows the corresponding make-up of the Austrian government at that time.
 The red (SPÖ), black (ÖVP), and light grey (Independent) colours correspond to which party led the federal government (Bundesregierung, abbreviated as "Govern.").
 The last names of the respective chancellors are shown, the Roman numeral stands for the cabinets.